 While most workplace injuries arise from acute traumatic events, like falling from a scaffold, some develop over a spread of time from the cumulative effects of repetitive physical labor.
 A representative example of this is demonstrated by one of our recent cases involving a UPS driver who developed a bad back from lifting and moving boxes for sixteen years.

-Our client first developed and regularly experienced back pain well outside of the two year SOL period.
-However, it wasn’t until later that the pain became so debilitating as to prevent him from working.
+Our client first developed and regularly experienced back pain while performing his regular job duties.
+However, it wasn’t until years later that the pain became so debilitating as to prevent him from working.
 We filed a Petition for Benefits shortly thereafter, contending that the injury — an MRI performed six months before the claimant’s last day of work revealed three herniated intervertebral discs — was caused by the cumulative effects of repetitive trauma.
 We used the last day of work as the date of the “accident.”
 Nevertheless, the employer/carrier asserted the statute of limitations defense to the claim, proposing that the accident date should be when the pain first manifested or at other times outside of the SOL window.
 Importantly, the employer/carrier could not identify a single, acute incident to explain the medical condition.

 Based on the law, we felt confident in prevailing.

 In Troche v.
 Geico, 966 So.2d 460 (Fla.
 1st DCA 2007), which involved a claim for bilateral carpal tunnel syndrome, the court noted that “[i]n a repetitive injury case, the date of injury is generally deemed to be the last date of exposure to the trauma.”
 Id. at 461.
 The court reversed the JCC‘s denial of the claim which was based on 440.19(1).